ninja-turtle76/Interiit-2023/README.md

 **Alternate**

 This folder contains a python program Aruco.py which is a part of our alternate approach to align our end affector to the port in the aiming phase using Aruco markers.

+### Footnote

+The code will require changes before being deployed on any development board as there can be some specific programming differences depending on the board